Skip links

 5.2 Purpose of the data processing

+The temporary storage of the IP address by the system is necessary to enable delivery of the website to the user’s computer.
+For this purpose, the user’s IP address must remain stored for the duration of the session.
 The storage in log files is done to ensure the functionality of the website.
 In addition, we use the data to optimize the website and to ensure the security of our information technology systems.
 An evaluation of the data for marketing purposes does not take place in this context.
+These purposes are also our legitimate interest in data processing according to Art.
+6 para.
+1 S. 1 lit. f GDPR.

 5.3 Legal basis for data processing